You are invited to attend the 2020 Midwest Camping Rally in June at Kickapoo State Recreation Area in Illinois.

 Can I just come for the potluck?
 Yes!
 You can attend as little or as much of the event as you would like.

 How many people are you expecting?
-We have no idea!
+As of February, there are 9 families booked.
 We will have attendees fill out an RSVP form in the spring so we can get a rough headcount.

 I want to do the mountain biking, but I do not have a proper bicycle.
 Can I rent one?
 Yes.
 Get bike rental information here.
 Please leave other questions about biking as a comment below or at the FB event page.